Table of Contents

 - To make the frosting, beat the room temperature butter and cream cheese until light and fluffy.4 tbsp unsalted butter, 8 oz cream cheese

 - Add the vanilla extract and powdered sugar, adjusting the sugar to achieve the desired frosting consistency.
-Frost the cooled bars with the frosting.½ tsp vanilla extract, 2 cups powdered sugar
+Frost the cooled bars with the frosting.½ tsp vanilla extract, 2 cups sifted powdered sugar

 Just made these pumpkin bars with the cream cheese frosting.
 They are so moist, delicious and so easy to make !
 Will be making them many more times !